JacksonRice6/megr2156-portfolio/docs/assignments/A01/index.md

 <img width="3024" height="4032" alt="IMG_6334" src="https://github.com/user-attachments/assets/0c5264c6-b91d-42e6-b235-3edea6b5190a" />

 I used elastic bands here because I felt that better represented the patent I found.
 There is really only one component and that's the band itself.
-I cannot break it apart more but essentially
+I cannot break it apart more but essentially, on a molecular level, there are strings that are all chained together and tangled.
+When you stretch the band, these chains become straight.
+When you let go the chains want to go back to the tangled state, so they snap back.